 What were the Reece Committee’s findings?
 Judge for yourself based on the written summary of lead researcher to the Committee, Norman Dodd in his own words.

 In summary, our study of these entities and their relationship to each other seems to warrant the inference that they constitute a highly efficient, functioning whole.
 Its product is apparently an educational curriculum designed to indoctrinate the American student from matriculation to the consummation of his education.
 It contrasts sharply with the freedom of the individual as the cornerstone of our social structure.
 For this freedom, it seems to substitute the group, the will of the majority, and a centralized power to enforce this will – presumably in the interest of all. (p.
 11)

-Looking out over a nearby lake one morning, I observed as the fish were occasionally throwing themselves into the air and flopping back down again, to snatch at some tiny insects skimming the otherwise placid water.
-I noticed too that there were some birds hovering about, who without warning would suddenly dive down like Kamikaze fighter pilots, crashing through the surface and emerging up into the sky again moments later.
+Looking out over a nearby lake one morning, I observed as the fish were occasionally throwing themselves into the air and flopping back down again, to snatch at some tiny insect skimming the otherwise placid water.
+I noticed too that there were some birds hovering about, who without warning would suddenly dive down like Kamikaze fighter pilots crashing through the surface of the water, only to emerge up into the sky again moments later.

 Still, I imagined further, that lining up for my shot with steadied breath and focused concentration, there might well be some more grisly beast lurking just outside my periphery, biding it’s time to stick the proverbial fork in me, so I thought better of it.

 After eleven absolutely awesome days in magical Mexico, the return flight on (Mexican airline) Interjet did not disappoint, playing non-stop reruns of The Pink Panther cartoon.
 Overall a pleasant flight, the only unpleasant part of which was having to fill out the customs declaration.
 It’s becoming practically impossible to tolerate the kind of cognitive dissonance such demands invoke.